 Notice to be given of a tenement application by the Minister

-Section 56H of the Mining Act 1971(SA) outlines the notice/advertisement that must be given by the Minister when an applicant has applied for a ML/RL/MPL.
+Section 56H of the Mining Act 1971(SA) outlines the notice that the Minister must give when an applicant has applied for a ML/RL/MPL.
 The Minister must give notice to the landowner and the local council.
-Also, the Minister must, before making a decision whether or not to approve the application, or impose conditions, give notice to the public of the application (e.g., in the newspaper) and invite submissions.
-This is when the general public are able to make submissions.
-The Minister must give a copy of the submissions to the proponent and require the applicant to respond to any matter.
-In making their decision of whether to approve the ML/RL/MPL, and on what conditions if any, the Minister must take into account the submissions and any response by the applicant.
-Again, there is no appeal from a decision to approve a tenement.
-Note, that the Minister must take into account environmental impacts when making the decision to approve a ML/RL/MPL.
-New provisions to the Act require the Minister to publish an assessment report.
+Also, the Minister must, before deciding whether or not to approve the application, or impose conditions, give notice to the public of the application (such as by placing a notice in the newspaper) and invite submissions.
+This is when the general public can make submissions.
+The Minister must give a copy of the submissions to the applicant and require them to respond to any matter.
+In deciding whether to approve the ML/RL/MPL, and on what conditions (if any), the Minister must take into account the submissions and any response by the applicant.
+There is no appeal from a decision to approve a tenement.
+The Minister must take into account environmental impacts when making the decision to approve a ML/RL/MPL and must publish an assessment report.

 Compliance with the Act